zumasys/docs/site/jbase/release-notes/5.7.1/pn5_60784/README.md

 ## Description

-jQL: Commas in conversion changes sort to left justified in BY / BY-DSND
+jQL: Commas in conversion change sort to left justified in BY / BY-DSND

 ### Previous Release Behavior